 In spring 2001, a 7,000-square-foot addition to the Child Development Center was completed.
 Part of the Phase 3 construction project, the addition allowed the college to accept infants and toddlers.

 ADA Accessibility Map (PDF)

-This two-level building is a multi-purpose activity area for student organizations, physical education classes, athletics, recreation and special events, meetings and exhibits.
+This two-level building is a multi-purpose activity area for student organizations, athletics, recreation and special events, meetings and exhibits.
 The Fitness Center provides fitness assessment and a complete weight machine circuit as well as cardio equipment.
 A gymnasium and a unique lobby/rotunda allow the building to accommodate large college and community events.

 Part of the Phase 3 construction project, the 57,527-square-foot building, along with three athletic fields (softball, baseball and a multipurpose field), was completed in time for spring 2001 classes.

 CC Floor Plan (PDF) | ADA Accessibility Map (PDF)